gatling/gatling/src/sphinx/advanced_tutorial.rst

   object Search {

-    val search = exec(http("Home") // let's give proper names, they are displayed in the reports, and used as keys .get("/"))
+    val search = exec(http("Home") // let's give proper names, as they are displayed in the reports .get("/"))
       .pause(7)
       .exec(http("Search")